jerseycheese/BootHillGM/Docs/ComponentBreakdown.md

 ## Recommended Development Order

-1. Core Game Engine (GameCore)
+1. Core Game Engine (GameCore) - Basic implementation completed
 2. AI Integration Service (AIService)
-3. Character Management System
+3. Character Management System - Partially implemented
-4. User Interface (UIManager)
+4. User Interface (UIManager) - Basic implementation in GameCore
 5. Combat System (CombatSystem)
-6. Inventory System (InventorySystem)
+6. Inventory System (InventorySystem) - Basic structure in Redux
 7. NPC Management (NPCManager)
 8. Narrative Engine (NarrativeEngine)
-9. Quest System (QuestSystem)
+9. Quest System (QuestSystem) - Basic structure in Redux
 10. Data Persistence (DataManager)

 This order allows for building core functionality first, then adding more complex systems.
 The UI is placed early to allow for testing and iterating on user interactions.
 Data Persistence is last as it depends on all other components being relatively stable.